 However, if it’s a loved one that’s got dementia, no matter how far the disease has progressed, there are still plenty of things you can do to help them through this tough part of their life.
 Unfortunately, dementia does not go away and in many cases, a patient with dementia won’t remember very much if anything at the end of their lives, but here’s how you can help them.

 If you’re not well-versed with dementia or, indeed, have other responsibilities in your life that mean you can’t take care of your loved one full-time, then it’s important to research what kind of care they will need.
-There are specialist nursing homes that welcome dementia patients, with fully trained staff who understand the needs and demands of a dementia patient.
+There are specialist nursing homes that welcome dementia patients with fully trained staff who understand the needs and demands of a dementia patient.
 You can look into hospital bed rentals so that you’ve got that peace of mind knowing your loved one is getting the care they need.
+You may decide that in-home care is the best option for your relative, as you know they will be happier in a familiar environment.
+Fortunately, there are care providers out there, like careforfamily.com.au, who offer in-home services for patients with Dementia, including Alzheimer’s, so that your relatives can be looked after in the comfort and security of their own home.

 Just because someone is losing their memory and is experiencing behaviour changes, it doesn’t mean their lives have to come to a standstill.
 Planning plenty of activities that they’ve previously enjoyed, as well as discovering new ones together is a great way of spending quality time together and improving their outlook on their own life too.
 There are lots of organisations out there that can help execute different activities, especially if your loved one has lost their mobility.